z5labs/battlebots/docs/content/research_and_development/adrs/0009-bot-actions-resource-management.md

 **Action Resolution**:
 - Actions are resolved during the game tick cycle
-- Action outcomes are broadcast to all bots via the gRPC protocol
+- Action outcomes are broadcast to all bots via the communication protocol
 - State changes (damage, position, energy) are updated and synchronized

 ### Consequences